The Characteristic Mapping Method for the Linear Advection of Arbitrary Sets: Numerical Examples

 This vector field causes the left region to swirl into two vortices and the right region to expand around the center of the domain.
-We apply this vector field to the Mandelbrot set \cite{mandelbrot1983fractal} and compute the advection of the set with the CM method.
-We use $N_c = 32$ for the coarse grid, $N_f = 1024$ for the fine grid and a remapping tolerance $\mathcal{E}_1 = 10^{-7}$.
-Note that we did not use a dynamic grid resolution for this test.
-The results at times $t=0$ to $t=16$ are shown in figure \ref{fig:mandelbrot}. \\
+We apply this vector field to the Mandelbrot set and compute the advection of the set with the CM method.
+We use $N_c = 32$ for the coarse grid, a fixed $N_f = 1024$ for the fine grid and a remapping tolerance $\mathcal{E}_1 = 10^{-7}$.
+The results at times $t=0$ to $t=16$ are shown in figure \ref{fig:mandelbrot}.

-As the set evolves, the centeral region is enlarged to the right and additional details of the set appear.
-Since we know the initial set with arbitrary precision, there is no difficulty capturing fine detail structures.
-Doing a similar test with usual level set methods would be impossible since the level set function describing the Mandelbrot set is extremely hard to represent numerically, while representing the smooth transformation with level set functions is very easy.
-Also, having a numerical representation of the Mandelbrot set on a fine grid would not allow to represent the new details that appear during the transformation.
-Apart from a few exceptions where the transformation developed structures that fall under the grid size during the transformation, we recover the initial set with great precision.\\

-For the first and last frame, we enlarged one of the grid cells of the $1024\times1024$ grid by evaluating the Hermite interpolant at many additional locations.
-This cell is in the region that is most affected by the deformation in the left side of the domain.
-We see that even though this is a difficult test that causes a lot of stretching, the identity transformation is recovered with great precision.
-Even by using the computed transformation to draw some rather fine details of the set (i.e. much finer than the fine grid size), no significant qualitative difference is oberved. \\